Equivariant gluing theory on regular instanton moduli spaces: Introduction

 \section{Introduction}

-From the late 1980s, gauge theoretic techniques were applied in the area of finite group actions on 4-manifolds.
-[F89] showed that on $S^4$, there is no smooth finite group action with exactly 1 fixed point by arguing that instanton-one invariant connections form a 1-manifold whose boundary can be identified as fixed points of the group action.
-In [BKS90], gauge theoretic techniques were used in studying fixed points of a finite group action on 3-manifolds.
-[FS85] studied pseudofree orbifolds using ASD moduli spaces.
+From the late 1980s, gauge theoretic techniques were applied in the area of finite group actions on 4-manifolds. \cite{FURUTA198935} showed that on $S^4$, there is no smooth finite group action with exactly 1 fixed point by arguing that instanton-one invariant connections form a 1-manifold whose boundary can be identified as fixed points of the group action.
+In \cite{Buchdahl1990}, gauge theoretic techniques were used in studying fixed points of a finite group action on 3-manifolds. \cite{e6fd0a6e-64c3-3748-882e-9b5c2b5bf060} studied pseudofree orbifolds using ASD moduli spaces.
 A 4-dimensional pseudofree orbifold is a special kind of orbifold which can be expressed as $M^5/S^1$, a quotient of a pseudofree $S^1$-action on a 5-manifold $M^5$.
-[A90] studied the orbifold $S^4/\mathbb Z_\alpha$, which is a compactification of $L(\alpha,\beta)\times\mathbb R$ where $L(\alpha,\beta)$ is a Lens space.
-Austin gave a criterion for existence of instantons on $S^4/\mathbb Z_\alpha$ and calculated the dimension of the instanton moduli space.
-A more general kind of orbifold, orbifold with isolated fixed points, was discussed in [F92], especially when the group-action around each singular point is a cyclic group.
+In \cite{A90} Austin studied the orbifold $S^4/\mathbb Z_\alpha$, which is a compactification of $L(\alpha,\beta)\times\mathbb R$ where $L(\alpha,\beta)$ is a Lens space.
+He also gave a criterion for the existence of instantons on $S^4/\mathbb Z_\alpha$ and calculated the dimension of the instanton moduli space.
+A more general kind of orbifold, orbifold with isolated fixed points, was discussed in \cite{Furuta1992}, especially when the group-action around each singular point is a cyclic group.